White Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- Over the past 10 games, the White Sox have been favored just once and lost that contest.
+- Over the past 10 games, the White Sox have been favored twice and lost both contests.

-- When it comes to hitting the over, the White Sox and their opponents are 5-5-0 in their last 10 games with a total.
+- In their last 10 games with a total, the White Sox and their opponents have combined to hit the over five times.

-- Oddsmakers have not set a spread for any of the White Sox's last 10 games.
-Chicago games have finished above the run total three consecutive times, and the average total in this span was nine runs.
+- The White Sox did not cover its most recent game with a spread.
+The average over/under established by sportsbooks in Chicago's past four contests has been 9, a streak during which the White Sox and their opponent have hit the over each time.

 Explore More About This Game